blakesisu/kaa/docs/remote_server_setup.md

 ## 4. Deploy files to remote server

+**Make sure your latest changes have been committed and pushed to GitHub before you deploy.**

 To deploy the site's files run the following command from inside the `trellis` directory.
 Where `<site-name>` is the site name you added to the `<environment>/wordpress_sites.yml` file in Step 2.2.

 ```